-This programme benefits from the business management focus of Surrey Business School and the health care expertise of the Department of Health Care Management and Policy, providing a grounding in managerial disciplines and health care management.
+This programme benefits from the business management focus of Surrey Business School and the health care expertise of the Health Care Management and Policy Centre, providing a grounding in managerial disciplines and health care management.

 Our MSc in Health Care Management provides you with a high-quality, vocational education that is intellectually rigorous and up-to-date, as well as relevant to the needs of existing and future managers, executives and clinicians in the health care sector.

 The programme has a business management orientation, drawing on a broad base of management theory and examples to explain and analyse the sector.
 It is designed to provide you with concepts, models, techniques and examples, which will enable you to improve the provision of care to patients.
 It is based on specially-designed modules that give you a thorough grounding in the basic management disciplines, followed by specialist modules in particular aspects of health care management.

 This programme comprises a research-based dissertation and eight compulsory modules.